eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

-- This conceptual trust model may be implemented with slight variations across Member States, such as adopting one or multiple Certification Authorities or leveraging existing entities that already fulfill this role.
+- This conceptual trust model may be implemented with slight variations across Member States, such as adopting one or multiple Certification Authorities or leveraging existing entities that already fulfil this role.
 - For Access Certificates, PIDs, qualified EAAs, and PuB-EAAs, interoperability is essential ([Section 4.2.2](#422-interoperability)) and is achieved by using a PKI following X.509 certificate standards